-The 72-quarter-credit Master of Arts in School Counseling program is designed to adhere to the standards set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The 72-quarter-credit Master of Arts in School Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program is rooted in skill development and self-reflection, helping school counselors become more aware of their own experiences, strengths and opportunities for growth, allowing them to better serve students.

 Start Your Career in School Counseling in as Few as 24 Months

 Help us learn more about your background.
 This will only take a minute.